btozer/gmg/paper/paper.md

 handling and computational efficiency.
 Matplotlib [@hunter2007] plotting tools are employed for displaying and interacting with graphics.
 The GUI is implemented using the wxWidgets GUI toolkit, wxPython [@rappin2006].
-Further, software dependencies include Fatiando a Terra [@Uieda2013], from which, the function fatiando.polygon is used for handling model layers and ObsPy [@beyreuther2010], from which, the seismic plotting function obspy.read is used for loading seismic data.
+Further software dependencies include Fatiando a Terra [@Uieda2013], from which, the function fatiando.polygon is used for handling model layers and ObsPy [@beyreuther2010], from which, the seismic plotting function obspy.read is used for loading and displaying seismic data.
 The algorithms for calculating the gravity and magnetic anomalies are from [@bott1969] and [@talwani1964] respectively.
 The source code for ``GMG`` is stored on github at: https://github.com/btozer/gmg